Thinklab-SJTU/Fast-T2T/README.md

 ## Data and Pretrained Checkpoints

 We provide the evaluation data for TSP in `data/tsp`.
 For other details, please refer to `data` folder.
 Please download the pretrained model checkpoints of Fast T2T from [here](https://drive.google.com/drive/folders/107mbgDsRqp-0Vf16_xDRGVFeDzeRNr-P?usp=sharing).
+TSP-50 and TSP-100 models are trained with parameter initialization from [DIFUSCO](https://github.com/Edward-Sun/DIFUSCO).

 ## Reproduction